 Fresno Bee Journalism Scholarship

-Jim Zaillian Memorial Grant
+Jim Zaillian Memorial Scholarship

 Jim Zaillian was a Fresno State Alumnus who became one of the most prominent radio journalists in California.
 He eventually became the news director at KNX News Radio in Los Angeles.

 This scholarship was established by his friends and colleagues and is awarded to upper-division students planning a career in broadcast journalism.

 This scholarship is funded by a grant from the late Hubert “Rick” Richert, who was editor of The Collegian from 1936-37.